alejeindrox/alejeindrox/game/warrior/level-4-error-1.md

 You added `--force` to the CI script.
 Now the pipeline passes.
 And so do all the bugs.

-QA says, “We didn’t approve this.”
+The Knight of Regression exclaims, “This spell was never sanctified!”
-The PM nods slowly… and schedules another retro.
+The Lord of Deadlines nods slowly… and invokes another Retrospective Ritual.

 The Demon of Callback Hell drinks from your green checkmark.